secure-compilation/SECOMP/README.md

 The property-based testing infrastructure for Assumption 1 can be found under `test/backtranslation`.

-The extended requirements detailed above are needed.
-From the testing folder, run:
+After compiling CompCert, from the testing folder, run:
 ```
 touch .depend
 make clean